-I this article, you will find a list of the most popular styles of graffiti with descriptions and examples.
+I this article, you will find a list of the most popular styles of graffiti with examples and descriptions.

 Handstyles are artistically done graffiti tags.

 Letters in simple style basically look like normal letters.
 The composition is not complex.
 Hence, they are easily readable.
 Colors and effects matter the most in simple style graffiti.

 Graffiti in bubble-style – a sub-category of “simple style” -look like they have been blown up with air.
 All edges are round.
 They do not leave plenty of scope for variation and creativity.
 Read this article, if you want to learn how to draw graffiti letters in bubble style.

 Also a sub-category of “simple style”.
 The principles of “simple style” apply to “silver style” as well.
 Except the color of the fill-in, as the name of this style already implies, has to be silver.

 Semi-wildstyle graffiti are more complex than simple style.
 Letters are arranged in a more elaborate way and style elements are added.